 12. Clean out your makeup- Toss old or broken makeup, treat yourself to a new bronzer or another item for your summer makeup bag.

 13. Go through your purse- Purge out unnecessary items, swap out for a pretty spring/summer bag.

-14. Replenish guest toiletries in bathroom and guest room- Make a nice basket under the sink with travel or full-size shampoo, soaps, razors, etc. In the guest room leave lotions, sprays, and other creature comforts for visitors.
+14. Replenish guest toiletries in the bathroom and guest room- Make a nice basket under the sink with travel or full-size shampoo, soaps, razors, etc. In the guest room leave lotions, sprays, and other creature comforts for visitors.

 15. Take 10 minutes and go through toiletries- Toss out nearly empty shampoo bottles, out of date creams, etc.

-16. Toss ice, lemon peels, and baking soda in garbage disposal- Run it through a cycle, this task is best repeated monthly to sanitize and sharpen blades.
+16. Toss ice, lemon peels, and baking soda in the garbage disposal- Run it through a cycle, this task is best repeated monthly to sanitize and sharpen blades.